 Only BSAR members.
 A search call-out is not the time to recruit new members.
 Non-members are not be permitted to attend a search, no matter how willing or capable.
 BSAR will not be able to vouch for their claimed capabilities; extra people may upset transport arrangements; they may not be covered by the Emergency Management Act.

 How a Call-out Works

 Weekends are the most likely time for trouble.
 It is also far more likely that call-outs will be at night rather than during the day.
-This is because people are seldom reported missing before nightfall and by the time police investigate and a decision is made to call BSAR, it is usually late at night.
-These two factors combined mean that the period around weekends is the most likely time for a call-out with Monday nights being the most common.
+People are seldom reported missing before nightfall.
+By the time police investigate and a decision is made to call BSAR, it is usually late at night.
+These two factors combined mean that the period around weekends is the most likely time for a call-out with Monday nights being common.